ThermalSpan/pandoc-posts/website_ideas.md

 * Introduce some notation and explain its tradeoffs.
 Like bra-ket, or Einstein summation.
 * A post talking about implementing prolog would be cool

+## Some Cheatshet ideas

+* Create Context Free Grammer cheatsheet
+* Create Integration methods cheatsheet
+* Maybe a Rust cheat sheet?
+    + I think a clap cheat sheet would be awesome
+    + And error_chain would also be useful
+    + How to think in terms of arenas and such
+* Maybe a vim cheat sheet?
+    + Could split into areas like navigation
+    + ex mode